avajs/ava/readme.md

 $ ava --update-snapshots
 ```

-You can also set a custom location for the generated snapshot fixtures.
-This can be configured in the `package.json#ava` configuration for every test run.
+You can specify a fixed location for storing the snapshot files from each test under the "ava" key in your package.json:

 ```json
 {